Unibeautify/sparser/docs/tech-documentation.md

 * **lexer** - An object storing the various available lexers.
 This object must be manually populated in your run time.
 Look into the *demo/index.xhtml* and *nodetest.js* files as examples.
 Auto-population of this object from the files in the lexer directory does not occur because IO operations would break the environment agnostic nature of this application.
 * **parse** - An object containing various data properties and methods to reason about and populate the centralized parse data.
 * **parseerror** - A string storing an empty value by default.
 When a lexer produces a parse error it will write an error message to this property.
-* **parser** - A small function to initiate execution of the framework.
+* **parser** - A small function to initiate execution of the application.
 This function is not intended to be referenced from within a lexer file.

 ### parse Data Properties
 * **count** - A number, starting at -1, that always counts the number of data records minus one.
 So long as lexers only populate or manipulate data records using the standard methods this number will always reflect an accurate number of records minus one.
 * **data** - The object serving as the parsed data storage.
-This what gets returned from the framework.
+This what gets returned from the application.
 * **datanames** - An array of the data record names, the 7 arrays.
 When dynamically building or populating a record of data it is preferred to loop through the datanames to build the data record.
 Please read the `parse.push` method as an example.
 * **lf** - The format for a line termination.
 In Windows the default line terminator is the two text character sequence CRLF (carriage return and line feed) while in most other operating systems line termination is simply LF.
 The `parse.lf` property contains the correct value, so it should always be referenced where line termination is required.
 * **linesSpace** - A number of white space values between one token and the next.
 This number is used to pass the appropriate value between lexers for those languages that require more than one lexer and the value ultimately populates the *lines* record value.
-The framework resets the value of this property to *0* each time the `parse.push` and `parse.splice` methods are called on `parse.data`.
+The application resets the value of this property to *0* each time the `parse.push` and `parse.splice` methods are called on `parse.data`.
-* **options** - This is merely a placeholder for the options object that is passed into the framework so that the objects are available to the lexers.
+* **options** - This is merely a placeholder for the options object that is passed into the application so that the objects are available to the lexers.
 * **structure** - An array of arrays where each child array stores two values.
 The first of those two values is a categorical name that describes the current structure and the second value is the index where this structure starts.
 The first index of `parse.structure` is always `[global, -1]`, which describes global scope.
 The value -1 is associated with global scope since global scope starts before the first data record.
 A new value is pushed into structure once a record is pushed into `parse.data` where *types* is *start*.
 The final index of structure is popped out after a record with *types* *end* is added to `parse.data`.
 Please be aware that this property is populated and popped from the `parse.push` method when `parse.data` is modified and the record types are *start*, *template_start*, *end* or *template_end*, which will cause interference if manually adjusting this property. **Only use the last index of structure when populating record values for begin and stack.**

 ### parse Methods
 Only use these method to populate or modify `parse.data`.
-Any other means of changing the data breaks the framework.
+Any other means of changing the data may not guarentee the integrity of the data model.

 * **concat** - Similar to the native array *concat* method.
 This takes two arguments of which both are objects in *standard format*.
 The object in the second argument will be added onto the object in the first argument.
 * **objectSort** - A method to sort immediate children of a given structure in certain languages.
 In JavaScript this method will sort properties of an object literal (or similar storage) and just about everything in CSS like languages.